Andy Benes

-Andrew Charles Benes (born August 20, 1967) is an American former professional baseball pitcher who played 14 seasons in Major League Baseball (MLB), most prominently as a member of the San Diego Padres, who selected Benes as the first overall pick in the 1988 MLB draft.
+Andrew Charles Benes (/ˈbɛnɛs/ BEN-es; born August 20, 1967) is an American former professional baseball pitcher who played 14 seasons in Major League Baseball (MLB), most prominently as a member of the San Diego Padres, who selected Benes as the first overall pick in the 1988 MLB draft.
 With the Padres, he was named to the National League (NL) All-Star team in 1993 and led the league in strikeouts in 1994.
 He also played for the Seattle Mariners, St. Louis Cardinals, and Arizona Diamondbacks.

 Career

 Benes was born in Evansville, Indiana, where he attended Evansville Lutheran School and Evansville Central High School, as did his brother Alan Benes.

 He played college baseball in his hometown for the University of Evansville Purple Aces.
 He also played college football and basketball at Evansville before focusing solely on baseball in 1987.
 In 1988, he was named Player of the Year by Collegiate Baseball Newspaper and an All-American by Baseball America and the ABCA.
 He had a 16–3 record with 188 strikeouts, including 21 strikeouts in a game against UNC-Wilmington.

 He was the first player selected in the 1988 Major League Baseball draft by the Padres.
 Before signing with the Padres, Benes pitched for the United States in the 1988 Summer Olympics.
 He pitched 6 2/3 innings, allowed two runs and struck out and walked four batters in a 12–2 win over Australia that clinched the Americans' advance to the medal round.
 The Americans eventually won their first baseball Olympic gold medal.
 He also played in the 1988 Baseball World Cup, where the U.S. lost to Cuba in the title game.

 Benes signed a contract with the Padres that included a $230,000 signing bonus.
 He made 21 starts in Minor League Baseball (MiLB), 16 for the Double-A Wichita Wranglers and five with the Las Vegas Stars, before making his MLB debut on August 11.
 After losing his first two games, he earned his first win over the Philadelphia Phillies on August 23.
 He finished the season with a 6–3 record.
 He was named The Sporting News National League Rookie Pitcher of the Year.

 Benes was an All-Star in during a 15–15 season with the Padres and led MLB with 189 strikeouts and 14 losses the next season.

 On July 31, 1995, Benes was traded with a player to be named later (Greg Keagle) to the Mariners for Marc Newfield and Ron Villone.
 He went 7–2 with the Mariners, albeit with a high 5.82 ERA.
 Both he and the franchise made their first appearance in the MLB postseason in 1995.
 Benes pitched poorly in the playoffs, going 0–1 and allowing 13 runs in 14 innings.
 After the season, Benes became a free agent.